- 17 Feb 2023

 |Show Multiple Controls||Unhides the specified list of hidden Form controls.||Inputs: Form Control (FormControlData) |

-- From the Form Designer, deselect the Form and navigate to the Properties tab.
+- From the Form Designer, navigate to the Properties tab.

 - Under FORM RULES > Active Flow Managed Data, click SHOW EDITOR.

-- On the Active Flow Managed Data window, provide a NAME and select a TYPE.
+- On the Active Form Flows Data window, provide a NAME and select a TYPE.
 Click Save and close the window.

 Users can create new outcomes paths within Active Form Flows using the Active Form Flows Outcome Paths setting.
 Within this setting, users can enter their desired Outcome name(s) as a String list.
 To proceed through one of these Outcome Paths, add the Outcome names to the Active Form Flows Outcome Paths.
 After that, add an Exit Form step to the Active Form Flow and provide it with the matching Outcome name.